openid/federation/CONTRIBUTING.md

 Contributions to the OpenID Federation specification are welcome.
 Please ensure that your contributions adhere to the following guidelines:

 - **Issues**: Use the issue tracker to report problems or suggest enhancements.
-- **Pull Requests**: Submit pull requests linked to Issues that was approved during the Working Group call.
+- **Pull Requests**: Submit pull requests linked to Issues that were approved during a Working Group call.
 - **Commit Messages**: Use clear and descriptive commit messages.

 Here are some important resources: